SpiddyBoy/ignition-iiot-architecture-template/README.md

     docker-compose pull && docker-compose up -d
     ```

-10. In a web browser, access the different gateways at the following ports:
+10. In a web browser, you can access the different gateways at the following ports:
 	- Subscriber (Engine): `http://localhost:9080`
 	- Broker (Distributor): `http://localhost:9081`
   	- Publisher (Transmission): `http://localhost:9082`

-11. If using traefik as a proxy, access the different gateways at the following ports:
+11. If using Traefik, you can access the different gateways at the following ports as well:
 	- Subscriber (Engine): `http://subscriber.localtest.me`
   	- Broker (Distributor): `http://broker.localtest.me`
 	- Publisher (Transmission): `http://publisher.localtest.me`